arniebradfo/ng-wp-bradford-digital/readme.md

 ## TODOs:

+was just doing...
+- progress.js should update based on passing time and the state of things its connected to

+- build a full js test case
-- get content part exporting in the right place
+- get content parts exporting in the right place
 	- then connect everything
 	- then style

 - connect js modules
 - add progress button